-Beany is a member of the Chartered Accountants of Australia and New Zealand professional association and we abide by the Code of Ethics (see below) to keep its members and the public safe.
+Beany abides by the Chartered Accountants of Australia and New Zealand’s Code of Ethics (see below) to keep its members and the public safe.

 But how far do we go in advocating and advising our clients on tax minimisation?
 And what does tax minimisation mean as opposed to tax avoidance (or even evasion)?